timwarnock/wordscanner.py/README.md

 ## Trie vs set() for N=1,000,000
-Scanning through a 1000x1000 character grid.
+Scan through a 1000x1000 character grid.
 Interestingly, datrie performed the slowest, most likely due to the initial construction of the Trie itself.
 It was noticeably slower than the nested dict, but it was the most memory efficient.
 For larger grids, the slower construction of the Trie should not matter (as it's constant, based on the size of the dictionary).

     $ /usr/bin/time ./test_w_datrie.py
     3155